 The story, though, goes something like this:

 When he saw what was happening, my friend tried to grab the rope to stop my fall.
 It didn’t work.
 Instead, I nearly landed on him.
 I crumpled onto my stomach.
 Rolling me onto my back, he saw blood pulsing from a gash on my head.
 My right shoulder and jaw were askew.
-This couldn’t be good.
+I didn’t look good.

 He ran the mile down to the gravel parking lot.
 When he arrived at my car, he saw glass on the ground.
 The driver’s side window was broken.
 He searched for my cell phone; it wasn’t there.
 My wallet was gone, too.
 Thieves are notorious for breaking into cars to steal climbing gear.

 There was nothing else to do.
 He drove like a madman.
 At the first house he saw: Knock! knock! knock!; no answer.
 At the second, he heard gun shots.
 Seriously?
 Finally, at the third house, someone answered the door.
 “Hu-hullo?”
 He called 9-1-1.
 They gave him a blanket.
 He raced back to where he’d left me.

 I’d been a good girl.
 I hadn’t gone anywhere.

 “I- I’m sorry,” I tried to say.